MoscaDotTo/Winapp2/winapp2ool/modules/trim/README.md

 # Usage Examples

 The outputs below were captured from real runs on a Windows 11 machine.
-Trim's results are machine-specific by design, your counts and retained entries will differ.
+Trim's results are machine-specific by design, so expect different counts and a different set of survivors on yours.

 ## Example 1: Anatomy of a Trim

 **Context**

-The clearest way to see every detection rule at work is a small file exercising each one.
-This input mixes four entries taken verbatim from the current winapp2.ini with two constructed for demonstration (`[My Custom Cleanup *]`, which has no detection keys, and `[Windows XP Era Application *]`, since the current database no longer ships `DetectOS` entries).
+Six entries are enough to watch every detection rule fire at once.
+Four of them are lifted verbatim from the current winapp2.ini; the other two exist for the demonstration. `[My Custom Cleanup *]` has no detection keys at all, and `[Windows XP Era Application *]` is here because the real database no longer ships a single `DetectOS` entry.

 The machine in question has 7-Zip, Firefox, Steam, and Windows Calculator installed.